sgh858/sslEmail/README.md

 ```
 This repo is released under The GPL Licenses

+### Acknowledgment
-### Acknowledgment: The SSL connection code is developed from https://stackoverflow.com/questions/41229601/openssl-in-c-socket-connection-https-client
+The SSL connection code is developed from https://stackoverflow.com/questions/41229601/openssl-in-c-socket-connection-https-client